How we calculate House Price Watch

 - Royal Institution for Chartered Surveyors (RICS) – UK wide.
 Each month 250 experienced members are asked how they feel prices are doing in their area.
 Despite being based on opinion, tends to produce results that are proven to be historically reliable.
 Only one consulted by the Bank of England prior to their monthly rate-setting meeting (not included in our reports because of lag in availability of data).

 How is our House Price Watch Index calculated?

-- The index of indices, the House Price Watch Index is an average of the monthly and annual house price indices from Land Registry, Nationwide, Halifax, LSL Property Services.
+- The index of indices, the House Price Watch Index is an average of the monthly and annual house price indices from Land Registry UK House Price Index, Nationwide, Halifax, LSL Property Services.

-- We use Land Registry regional data to track average monthly price changes in each region.
+- We use Land Registry UK House Price Index regional data to track average monthly price changes in each region.